 People seemed to take the news ok, though, and we were soon heading in.

 We had tickets for the panel discussion with Andrew Lincoln and Norman Reedus – Rick and Daryl from The Walking Dead.
 Sam had managed to get tickets, which were quite sought-after, having been reasonably cheap by con standards.
 The discussion was interesting and fun – after working closely together for so long, the pair clearly had fun together, and got on well.
 Someone worried Andrew by knowing where he lived, which rather threw him.
 He’d just invited them over, and didn’t expect them to reply that they lived five minutes from him, so that would be nice.
 When someone else wanted to know which limbs he’d choose to have damaged, he was quite relieved that they didn’t live near him.

 I took quite a few pics of the panel, but as usual with me, my interest was more taken with the people around watching the show, especially the others photographing it.

 It was a tiring trip, and a very expensive one, and I won’t be doing it again, but it was always for Sam, not for me, and she had a great time.

 Before we get to the album of what I think were my best photos from Walker Stalker Con, we’ll have this big pano I made – it’s made up of a lot of photos, including quite a few of the other good ones, and opening it large and scrolling around will hopefully give you a bit of a feel for what the event was like:

 (It’s a large image, so depending on browser/device, you should be able to zoom in, or open it in a new tab to see it better.)

-Now, here’s an album of the best photos:
+Now, here’s an album of some of the best photos:

 At risk of not enticing you to carry on to the next page, those were the best photos, but there are more if you want to see worse photos too…